TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 This algorithm can be managed using the following configuration option [enable_fixed_window_rate_limiter]({{< ref "tyk-oss-gateway/configuration.md#enable_fixed_window_rate_limiter" >}}).

 The implementation does not handle traffic busts within a window.
-For any given `rate` in a window, the requests are processed without delay, until the rate limit is reached.
+For any given `rate` in a window, the requests are processed without delay, until the rate limit is reached and requests blocked for the remainder of the window.
 If you need spike arrest behaviour, the Redis Rate Limiter should be used, which blocks traffic until the rate decreases.

 > Redis impact is minimal.
 A simple counter with expiry is created for every window, and removed when the window elapses.
 > Regardless of the traffic received, Redis is not impacted in a negative way, resource usage remains constant.